jeiks/Stealing_DL_Models/README.md

 # Copycat CNN

-Here you will find the models, the dataset information and the code used in our experiments (Copycat and Copycat Expansion).
-Feel free to contact me for any doubts or suggestions (jacsonrcsilva at gmail).

-Note that we used the Caffe Framework.
-Therefore, you will find here the "prototxt" files to replicate our experiments.

-But if you don't know Caffe, don't be alarmed!
-In order to make it easier for you, we are also providing an example implemented in PyTorch, and a Framework will be available soon.

-If something here was useful to you, please cite our article (s) below.

 Here you can find the models, the datasets information and the code used in our experiments ([Copycat](README.md#1-stealing-knowledge-by-persuading-confession-with-random-non-labeled-data) and [Copycat Expansion](README.md#2-copycat-cnn-are-random-non-labeled-data-enough-to-steal-knowledge-from-black-box-models)).
 Feel free to contact me for any questions or suggestions (jacsonrcsilva at gmail).